 All material usage and emission records are maintained in accordance with the permit by Fishbeck Thompson Carr and Huber.
-The company has recently switched from using the EMTRACK database to a spreadsheet format.
-Calculations are based on material purchase records.
+Calculations are based on material purchase records and tracked using a spreadsheet.

 The volume of all VOC containing materials at the facility is very low.
-Total VOC emissions from May 2013 to April 2014 were 3.10 tons which are well below the 38.9 ton per 12-month rolling limit.
-Similarly, total HAP emissions were 1.20 tons which are also well below the 22.5 ton per year limit for the same time period.
+Total VOC emissions from November 2015 to October 2016 were 3.09 tons which is well below the 38.9 ton per 12-month rolling limit.
+Similarly, total HAP emissions were 0.79 tons which is also well below the 22.5 ton per year limit for the same time period.
 VOC emissions are primarily from the paint spray booths at the facility.
 All emissions are well below Rule 287(c) and Rule 290 requirements.
+Records are attached.